FelixOnline/v2/content/articles/2011-2-24-genetically-engineered-vaccination.md

 subtitle: >
   One bacteria derived vaccine for many infectious diseased
 date: "2011-02-24 20:17:54 +0000"

 # Attributes from Felix Online V1
 id: "885"
 old_path: /science/885/genetically-engineered-vaccination
 aliases:
  - /science/885/genetically-engineered-vaccination
+imported: true
+comments:
+ - Its like you read my mind You seem to know so much about this like you wrote the book in it or something I think that you could do with some pics to drive the mesgase home a bit but other than that this is great blogTry Looking up some natural eenistsal oils  Tea tree is a good antibiotic lemon grass all the citrus eenistsal oils like lemon orange bergamot Also lavendar and peppermint eucalyptus there all great

 # Article Taxonomies
 categories:
  - science
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true